Crufixs/bpi-ms-crud/README.md

 npx prisma migrate dev --name init
 ```

-Make sure to create the publicstorage directory where uploaded images will be saved:
+Make sure to create the public/storage directory where uploaded images will be saved:

 ```bash
 mkdir public/storage